vgdc-ucsd/Arcade-Cabinet/README.md

 # Arcade-Cabinet

 The launcher software for the VGDC arcade cabinet project.
 Made by Jeff and touched up/installed by Patrick.
+Updated 2025

 It looks like the easiest way to launch native applications from a web browser is to just use a custom URI scheme.
 The solution that is used here just has a small bootstrap program that just runs whatever it is given as an argument (ex "vgdcgame:mygame.exe --fullscreen" would execute "mygame.exe --fullscreen").

 ## Setup

-1. Build the solution in the Launcher directory.
+1. Build the solution in the Launcher2 directory by running `build.bat`.
-2. Edit vgdcgame.reg so the path points to the created `Launcher/Debug/Launcher.exe`.
+2. Edit vgdcgame.reg so the path points to the created `Launcher2/Launcher.exe`.
 Be sure to preserve the format with the slashes and quotes.
 3. Run vgdcgame.reg.
 Below setup is for Firefox, but should be similar if you want to test with another browser.
 4. Open Firefox.
 In about:config change security.fileuri.strict_origin_policy to false if you are not serving the files through a web server so that ajax works